AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-link-fields.md

 uid: data-view-link-fields
 ---

-# Step 3.5: Link fields
+# Option D: Link fields

 Data items included in a data view may have slight differences in property naming, despite those properties representing the same logical thing.
 For example, data from one equipment manufacturer reports `Temperature`, while another reports `Temp` instead.